bengler/brow/README.md

     brow down

+To execute a command in all repos, do:

+    brow exec bundle install

 ## Pebbles?!

 This is not the time nor place to describe the details of the pebbles spec, suffice it to say that each service